 Note: this article focuses on 3D slicers for FDM printing.
 For resin 3D printing, check out our guide to the best resin 3D slicers

-What should I look for in a good 3D slicer?
+What Should You Look for in a Good 3D Slicer?

-That’s what this guide will help you find out — we haven’t just listed a group of 3D printer slicers we thought were good, but created a list of slicers which are the best in each area, for example the best free 3D slicer, or best 3D slicer for education in schools.
-We hope this provides all the info anyone will need to find the best 3D slicer for their needs.
+That’s what this guide will help you find out — we haven’t just listed a group of 3D printer slicers we thought were good, but created a list of slicers which are the best in each area – for example the best free 3D slicer, or best 3D slicer for education in schools.

 To be considered one of the best 3D slicers, a slicer should offer: